Briez-b/observability-practice/README.md

-# Repository for all my practice I do with observability tool
+# Repository for all my practice I do with observability tools

 **first-practice** - simple prometheus and grafana installation